AI harness engineering

 Feedback loop Capture every mistake as persistent context so the next session doesn't repeat it.
 Footguns, lessons, decisions, logs.

-Sources: Mitchell Hashimoto, Birgitta BΓΆckeler (martinfowler.com), Anthropic engineering, and HumanLayer. goat-flow synthesises these into a working system with strong defaults, rather than a framework you have to assemble yourself.
+Sources: Mitchell Hashimoto, Birgitta BΓΆckeler (martinfowler.com), Anthropic engineering, and HumanLayer. goat-flow synthesises these into a working system with strong defaults.

 Get started

-Install globally, set it up on any project, and start running skills through your agent of choice.
+Set up on any project, verify the harness, then start running skills through your agent of choice.

-Supports Claude Code, Codex, Gemini CLI, and Copilot CLI.
+Supports Claude Code, Codex, Antigravity, and Copilot CLI.
 Read the CLI docs β†’